jeffpar/pcjs/software/pcx86/sys/os2/ibm/1.2/index.md

 ### Directory of IBM OS/2 1.2 (Disk 1)

-     Volume in drive A is OS2 DISK1
+     Volume in drive A is OS2 DISK 1
      Directory of A:\

     ANSI     EX@      9521   8-31-89  12:00p